turingschool/backend-curriculum-site/module1/projects/credit_check.markdown

 ---

 ### Learning Goals
-* Break a problem into logical components.
+* Break a problem into logical components
-* Implement appropriate Ruby syntax.
+* Implement appropriate Ruby syntax
-* Utilize methods and classes.
+* Utilize methods and classes

 Let's write a program that can detect mistakes in a credit card number.